Board-Ape/redfin-assessment/README.md

 ○ How to run your program, with example commands on how to  run it if necessary.

+// Be sure to navigate to the correct folder:
+// $ cd FoodTrucks

 // Produce first ten results CLI:
 // $ node main.js